ish/convertish/docs.rst

     class INIConverter(Converter):
          registry = ini_registry

-Where the StringConverter will convert everything it gets into a string serialisation.
-This ini file uses the scalar string registry as a base and then specialises it by serialising everything below two levels deep as strings and also passing any top level structures to an INIConverter.
+Where the StringConverter will convert everything it gets into a string serialisation, sequences turned into csv style lists for instance, this ini file registry uses the scalar_string_registry as a base. (as ssen previously in the full registry section).
+The registry is then specialised by serialising everything two levels deep and below as strings and also passing any top level structure types to an INIConverter.

-The INIConverter uses ConfigParser as follows..
+The INIConverter uses ConfigParser to do it's final serialisation as follows

 .. code-block:: python